onflow/freshmint/docs/nodejs.md

 ## Blind Edition NFTs

-The `BlindEditionNFTContract` allows you to mint edition-based NFTs that are hidden at mint time and revealed at a later date.
+The `BlindEditionNFTContract` allows you to mint edition-based NFTs that have their serial numbers hidden at mint time.
+The serial numbers are then revealed at a later date.

 In this model, a contract can define multiple editions.
 All NFTs in an edition share the same metadata;